 Staff also conducted analysis of the Code provisions previously shared for public input (i.e., the version circulated for comment at the January 24, 2019 public meeting) and adjusted the proposed Code based on findings from that analysis.
-That analysis showed 12 structures as non-conforming under the draft version.
-The community noted the proposed parking location requirement as contributing to the non-conformity of several properties.
+That analysis showed 12 structures as non-conforming under the earlier draft version.
+The community noted the proposed parking location requirement as contributing to the nonconformity of several properties.
 However, uses are not considered nonconforming due to inadequate parking (Article 4-1003).
 Thus, properties with parking-related non-conformities can be excluded from the results of the analysis.

-The current Code limits building height to 30 ft., while the proposed Code incorporates a height limit of 15 ft. within 25 ft. of a rear property line where the rear lot line borders a parcel or right-of-way outside the NRCD I. A major Niwot community concern pertained to existing "looming" structures that minimize solar access to bordering residential zones.
-To address these concerns and limit the construction of "looming" structures, staff proposed the addition of a 15-ft. height limit within a rear 25-ft. boundary.
-A total of 4 properties have structures that exceed the 15-ft. height limit within the rear 25-ft. boundary (Table 2) and would thus become non-conforming as a result of the proposed Code.
+The current Code limits building height to 30 ft., while the proposed Code incorporates a height limit of 15 ft. within 25 ft. of a rear property line where the rear lot line borders a parcel or right-of-way outside the NRCD I. A key concern raised in comments pertained to the height of some existing structures that minimize solar access to the adjacent residential area.
+To address these concerns, staff proposed the addition of a 15-ft. height limit within 25-ft. of the rear property line.
+A total of 4 properties have structures that would not conform with that proposed requirement (Table 2).
+Figure 5 shows these properties on a map of the NRCD I.